MicahElliott/captain/README.md

 ## Installation

-Each developer of your code base is encouraged to install Captain, so violations can be caught before code changes go to CI.
+Each developer of your code base is encouraged to install Captain (point them to the *One-minute guide* above), so violations can be caught before code changes go to CI.

-1. Put the `capt` zsh script on your `path`
+1. Put the `capt` script on your `path`
+1. `cd your-project`
 1. Run the for-loop below to create any git-hooks you want
-1. Create a `capt.zsh` control file (or copy the one below)
+1. Create a `.capt/share.sh` control file (or copy the one below)
-1. Create a `captlocal.zsh` control file for your personal additional checks (optional)
+1. [optional] Create a `.capt/local.sh` control file for your personal additional checks

 The `capt` command is invoked with a single argument: the git-hook to run;
 e.g., as `capt pre-commit`; that will run all the pre-commit checks.
 You can